patelkrina100/Myers_and_Briggs_Country_Personalities/README.md

 Correlation Coefficient: (-30857.776)

 A Mediator (INFP) is someone who possesses the Introverted, Intuitive, Feeling, and Prospecting personality traits.
 These rare personality types tend to be quiet, open-minded, and imaginative, and they apply a caring and creative approach to everything they do.

+We found that INFP-T is the most popular personality trait in all of the 10 best countries, and the least most popular personality is ESTP-T.
+When looking at other countries in the dataset, we found that each of the other countries varied greatly in their most popular personality type percentage.
+For example, in Afghanistan, the most popular personality trait is ESTJ-A. However, in each of the 10 best countries, the most popular personality trait remained constant.

+According to the regression line, there is a negative correlation between countries with higher incomes and countries with a higher population percentage of INFP-T. So, of the 10 best countries, those with higher incomes actually have a lower percentage of INFP-T population percentages.
+This is very interesting, because INFP-T is a rare personality trait according to 16personalities.com.
+INFP personalities, or Mediators, share a sincere curiosity about the depths of human nature.
+Introspective to the core, they’re exquisitely attuned to their own thoughts and feelings, but they yearn to understand the people around them as well.
+Mediators are compassionate and nonjudgmental, always willing to hear another person’s story.
+When someone opens up to them or turns to them for comfort, they feel honored to listen and be of help.

+Knowing that this is the most common personality trait in the top 10 countries, we can better understand what type of trait is best needed for a company to be strong and for people to work together in harmony.
+Seeing correlation shows that there are clear patterns between GNI per Capita and personality types.
+Understanding that Mediators are negatively correlated with average GNI per Capita introduces many new questions about how we can understand human nature in numbers and personality data.

+The least common personality trait was ESTP.
+An Entrepreneur (ESTP) is someone with the Extraverted, Observant, Thinking, and Prospecting personality traits.
+They tend to be energetic and action-oriented, deftly navigating whatever is in front of them.
+They love uncovering life’s opportunities, whether socializing with others or in more personal pursuits.